wex-maianatanael/demo-notification-pkg-service/README.md

 }
 ```

 ℹ️ You can use the above json as payload or just pass an empty json to send the request.
-If you send and empty json, the model class you use the default values for each property.
+If you send an empty json, the model class will use the default values for each property.

 ### API Response